-A surcharge of 0.4% will be applied to the total amount of payments made to the department when using the credit option when using MasterCard or Visa (a credit card or debit card).
+A surcharge of 0.4% will be added to the total amount of payments made to the department when using the credit option when using MasterCard or Visa (a credit card or debit card).
 The surcharge applies to Visa and MasterCard, and will bring the department into line with other organisations.

 This table provides examples of the 0.4% surcharge.